 You’ve probably experienced this one.
 On the hottest day of the year, the air conditioner in your home is blowing out warm air or stops running completely.
-Along with hundreds of other people in our community, you pick up the phone to call your HVAC specialist, and suffer with the heat until they arrive.
+Along with hundreds of other people in our city, you reach for the phone to call your HVAC specialist, and suffer with the heat until they arrive.
 Although some A/C problems will require a professional technician, here are a few tips that can be used to lower the possibility of this happening to you this summer.

 Max-Out the Air Flow

-A properly operating central air system must be able to pull the air through the unit, including recirculating air inside your home.
+A properly operating central air system must be able to pull the air through the unit, including recirculating air from within your home.
 If Air blockage or obstruction of any kind can end up translating to money out of pocket for you.
-To ensure your air conditioner has the air flow it needs, make sure to keep the area clear around the vents - indoors and outside.
+To guarantee great air flow, make sure to keep the area clear around the vents - indoors and outside.
 This includes cutting back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat